 Pick, pack, and ship accuracy

 Pick, pack and ship errors cost a lot of money because they frequently involve having to deal with the additional cost of reverse logistics (ie, returns).
 Use customer service inquiries and returns data to verify your holiday fulfillment center’s mishandling percentage.
 Human error is unavoidable, but the percentage of mis-packs and mis-ships should be at or below 3% — that’s above the industry standard.
 If you’re going to pay for someone else to do this, shouldn’t you expect the best?

 Red Stag Fulfillment already has one of the lowest error rates in the fulfillment industry.
-To incentivize our hard working team to be as perfect as possible, we pay out bonuses for every thousand perfectly picked and packed orders.
+To incentivize our hard-working team to be as perfect as possible, we pay out bonuses for every thousand perfectly picked and packed orders.
 And if we do make a mistake, we pay $50 for every order we pack or ship incorrectly.
 Is that a lot of pressure to do it right?
 Yes — but we’re the diamonds of our industry, and diamonds only happen under intense pressure.
 We’re proud to live up to it.

-When you look at return rate, it’s important to note that there are different types of returns.
-Returns caused by products that failed to meet customers’ expectations are a question of product design. .
-Returns due to delayed shipments, damaged product, or simply a case of the wrong SKU being sent are solely to blame on your holiday fulfillment partner.
+When you look at your return rate, it’s important to note that there are different types of returns.
+Returns caused by products that failed to meet customers’ expectations are a question of product design.
+Returns due to delayed shipments, damaged products, or simply a case of the wrong SKU being sent are solely to blame on your holiday fulfillment partner.
 Track this KPI to get a clear picture of how much you’re paying because of returns.